samizdatonline/samizdat/README.md

 the stronger the project becomes.
 Try also http://help.me.rhonda.help/ or http://6tmk927m.link/ When html is requested, every link, anchor, img and script is swapped with a masked url.

-Please run a server and register more domains.
-The code in /components/Resource.mjs identifies all available domains.
-This should be updated to retrieve sites and ip assignments by a shared and unaffiliated server, but right now it's in the code.
+Please run a server and register more domains. /data/domains.json identifies all the domains available to use.
+This is served from /components/Admin.js which is indented to manage this list.

+>NOTE: the mask feature may need to suppressed or require authentication to avoid
+> abuse of this system.

 ## System Architecture
 The project is built on ESM node/express.
 It uses a relatively minimal set of